Sanne's books

 The children and Mrs. Vis are now allowed to re-establish the Dutch Ministry of Solutions.
 But when they plug in the computer that the International Society had send them, they get a message that they cannot start their work until they have solved an open case.
 They find out that there is indeed a case from 1953, which the Ministry has never been able to solve: the case of the murdered landlord and the missing Van Gogh.

 A man called Hendrik Amer was wrongfully convicted for the murder of his landlord.
-He had a motive: after not being able to pay the rent in cash, he had given his landlord a drawing instead, not realising it was by Vincent van Gogh.
-Later that evening, the landlord was murdered – and the drawing has been missing ever since.
-The daughter of Hendrik Amer, his grandchildren and even their children, still suffer from the injustice.
-Thus, the Ministry of Solutions has to solve the murder and bring back the Van Gogh.
-They are being followed by the Silvermen, the long-standing enemy of the Ministry of Solutions.
+His daughter, his grandchildren and even their children, still suffer from the injustice.
+So, the Ministry of Solutions has to solve the murder and bring back the Van Gogh that was stolen at the same time as the murder took place.

 The Ministry of Solutions and the house full of treasures